djalbat/the-occam-user-manual/understanding-grammars.md

 # Understanding Grammars

-Occam's grammars functionality is one of its strong points but what exactly is a grammar, at least in Occam's parlance?
+Occam's grammars functionality is one of its strongest suits but what exactly is a grammar, at least in Occam's parlance?
-A grammar can loosely be described as that which is needed in order to describe and work with a language.
+A grammar can loosely be described as that which is needed to describe and work with a language.
-More specifically, it can be comprised of three parts:
+More specifically, it can be thought of as comprising three parts:

 1. A collection of symbols or characters that are the smallest elements of the language.
-These symbols or characters are more often than not considered synonymous with the glyphs that represent them.
+These symbols or characters are usually viscerally synonymous with the glyphs that represent them.
 In our case a sequence of such characters is what comprises the content of a document or file.

 2. A set of rules, usually based on regular expressions,[^3] to collect these characters into larger elements, called tokens or lexemes.
-We tend to envisage a sequence of characters as continuous rather than discrete and therefore tend to think of these rules as chopping up the content, so to speak.
+We tend to envisage a sequence of characters as continuous rather than discrete, however, and therefore tend to think of these rules as chopping up the content rather than gathering it.
-This process is called lexing or tokenising and we stick to the latter.
+This process is called lexing or tokenising and we stick with the latter.

-3. Another set of rules, more high level, that are responsible for organising these tokens into larger elements.
+3. Another set of rules, written in BNF,[^4] that are responsible for organising these tokens into larger elements.
-In the case of natural language these would be phrases, sentences, paragraphs and so on.
+In the case of a natural language these would be phrases, sentences, paragraphs and so on.
 This process is called parsing the tokens or, by extension, the content The resulting structure is usually called an abstract syntax tree or AST for short.
 We call it a parse tree, however.

-Lastly, not part of this list but equally important is the way in which the parse tree and the tokens themselves are utilised and sometimes maninpulated.
-We cover this practice in this chapter, too.
+Lastly, not part of this list but equally important is the way in which the parse tree and occasionally the tokens themselves are utilised and maninpulated, which we briefly cover in this chapter, too.

 ## Language flexibility and extensibility